ontodev/cogs/README.md

 cogs apply [problems_table]
 ```

-ROBOT has three levels of problems which will be formatted as such:
+ROBOT has three levels of problems which will be formatted with a black border and the following backgrounds:
-* **error**: red background with white text
+* **error**: light red background
-* **warn/warning**: yellow background
+* **warn/warning**: light yellow background
 * **info**: light blue background

-The formats will be added to any existing formats, but will take priority over the existing formats.
+The notes and formats will be added to any existing, but will take priority over the existing notes and formats.

-The "rule name" value from the standardized problems table will become the note on the cell.
-All existing notes on a sheet will be overwritten and replaced with the notes from `apply`.
+Running `apply` again will remove any "applied" formats and notes from the last time `apply` was run and add new details from the current problems table.
+To erase all "applied" formats and notes, run `cogs apply` with no additional arguments.
+Existing formats and notes added by the user will not be removed.

 ### `delete`